 Our guides are local (descendants of original settlers!) and involved in the community, thus can provide a unique insider’s perspective.
 Their professional training, extensive research, and quirky personalities ensure that each tour is unique and promises to surprise and delight everyone from long-time residents to first-time visitors.

-From the seventh-generation founding family Tanner, Shelah had a nearly thirty-year career focused on marketing and business management.
-Her volunteer positions have included the direction of significant area destination products on the Lunenburg Board of Trade’s Marketing Committee and the Lunenburg Folk Harbour Society.
-She's been operating Lunenburg Walking Tours since 2011, working solo until she and Ashlee formed a partnership in 2014.
-Her affable personality, and witty sense of humour, will have you feeling at home in no time.
+From the seventh-generation founding family Tanner, Shelah was apparently born talking, a trait that well prepared her, first for a nearly thirty-year career in marketing and business management mixed with volunteer pursuits, then the tour biz.
+She's been operating Lunenburg Walking Tours since 2011 where her affable personality, and witty sense of humour - along with all that talking - will have you feeling at home in no time.

 Katherine has been working for Lunenburg Walking Tours since 2013.
 With a background in education and a passion for local history, she no stranger to interpreting our vibrant past to visitors and students of all ages.
 Deeply rooted in the community, from the founding family Stevens, Katherine continues to keep our food traditions alive and well, preparing hodge podge and corned beef and cabbage for her family.
 A gifted storyteller, her quick wit will keep you on your toes, and you will be delighted to learn more while on tour.

 Denise brings a wealth of knowledge and an incredible amount of experience in the tourism and visitor services sector.
 With Lunenburg stock on both sides of her family (Kaulbach, Corkum, Zinck), Denise is proud to be showing people around her ancestor’s town.
 When not charming guests with her bright, sunshiny personality on tour, Denise loves to spend her time on the farm with her husband and three horses.